Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 200K

-Pick MiniMax M2.7 if you want the stronger benchmark profile. o3-mini only becomes the better choice if you want the stronger reasoning-first profile.
+Pick o3-mini if you want the stronger benchmark profile.
+MiniMax M2.7 only becomes the better choice if coding is the priority or you want the cheaper token bill.

 o3-mini is also the more expensive model on tokens at $1.10 input / $4.40 output per 1M tokens, versus $0.30 input / $1.20 output per 1M tokens for MiniMax M2.7.
 That is roughly 3.7x on output cost alone. o3-mini is the reasoning model in the pair, while MiniMax M2.7 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.

-MiniMax M2.7 is ahead on BenchLM's provisional leaderboard, 62 to 56.
+o3-mini is ahead on BenchLM's provisional leaderboard, 55 to 54.

-MiniMax M2.7 has the edge for coding in this comparison, averaging 53.7 versus 49.3. o3-mini stays close enough that the answer can still flip depending on your workload.
+MiniMax M2.7 has the edge for coding in this comparison, averaging 53.7 versus 49.3.
+Inside this category, Terminal-Bench Hard is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.